-- 7.5.2 Compared to planning case 1, benefits have fallen but costs have fallen relatively more. - 7.5.3 Profiling adds to net welfare.
-However, the larger effect on net welfare is whether we use high or low benefits.
-Using low benefits results in a net welfare loss and high benefits results in a net welfare gain, with and without profiling. - 7.5.4 Exhibit 66 shows the breakdown of net welfare for the EU + 3 by producers and consumers.
+- 8.5.2 Compared to planning case 1, benefits have fallen but costs have fallen relatively more.
+Costs and benefits are similar to planning case 2. - 8.5.3 As before, profiling brings added net welfare, and the largest effect on net welfare is whether we use high or low benefits.
+Using low benefits results in a net welfare loss and high benefits results in a net welfare gain. - 8.5.4 Exhibit 66 shows the breakdown of net welfare for the EU + 3 by producers and consumers.
 As with planning cases 1 and 2, unambiguously consumers are made better off by a move to a shorter ISP and producers are made worse off.